FHead/HcalNoiseCMS/NoiseTreeAnalysis/00README.txt

 a code is also more difficult to debug if something is not working as expected.
 This problem is exacerbated if the histograms are created and filled conditionally, depending on the values of some boolean switches.
-So, one of the purposes of the the root tree processing framework implemented here is to eliminate this inconvenience.
+So, one of the purposes of the root tree processing framework implemented here is to eliminate this inconvenience.
 The framework provides wrappers in which the histogram creation parameters are specified together with the mechanisms by which the histograms are